Testing time evolution of the mass distribution of the black hole mergers: Conclusions

 \section{Conclusions}

-There are several known formation channels of the binary BHs which can merge within the age of the Universe.
-However, due to our lack of the theoretical understanding, we are still far from predicting robustly how much each channel contributes to the total merger rate density.
+There are several known formation channels of the binary BHs that can merge within the age of the Universe.
+However, owing to our lack of theoretical understanding, we are still far from predicting robustly how much each channel contributes to the total merger rate density.
 Generally, the fraction of each contribution depends on the BH masses as well as the merger redshift.
 It is known that some formation channels predict that the time dependence of the merger rate density is (exactly or nearly) independent of the BH masses.
 Naturally, this motivates us to investigate the statistical testing on the time independence of the mass distribution by which we may be able to obtain some clues to clarify the origin of the binary BHs.
-In this paper, we formulated the methodology to perform the above mentioned test and demonstrated the effectiveness of the proposed method by using the mock data.
+In this paper, we formulated the methodology to perform the above-mentioned test and demonstrated the effectiveness of the proposed method by using mock data.